 Languages for Rockbridge

-The program, Languages for Rockbridge, began in the fall of 2010 with one Spanish class with eight students and a student volunteer and has grown to multiple language and culture classes with more than 550 students participating from elementary and middle schools in the Rockbridge area.
+The program, Languages for Rockbridge, began in the fall of 2010 with one Spanish class with eight students and a student volunteer.
+It has since grown to multiple language and culture classes with more than 550 students participating from elementary schools in the Rockbridge area.

 School divisions involved are Lexington City Schools, Buena Vista City Public Schools, and Rockbridge County Schools.
 Curriculums for each of the languages have been developed by W&L summer research scholars under the direction of Professors Dick Kuettner and Lenna Ojure, both with the Teacher Education Program at W&L. For more information on this program, contact Professor Dick Kuettner at email@example.com or Ms. Abby Yu, Student Project Coordinator, at firstname.lastname@example.org.